machawk1/log/_drafts/2024-01-02-year-in-review.md

 excerpt_separator: <!-- endexcerpt -->
 ---

-A year among years, this is the report of our research group's 2023 relating to students, funding, dissemination, teaching, and service.
+A year among years&mdash;this is the report of our research group's 2023 relating to students, funding, dissemination, teaching, and service.
 <!-- endexcerpt -->
 <!--
 add link to ed's course